-Llos of communal Contracting First/Primary - children are able to remain in a group in the same space with limited or no mixing with other year groups. [especially achievable for single form entry].
+Use of communal Contracting Н group in the same space with limited or no mixing with other year groups.
+A separate play area is provided.
+Parental drop off/pick up is done outdoors, where possible.
+First/Primary - children are able to remain in a group in the same space with limited or no mixing with other year groups. [especially achievable for single form entry].
 In Primary Schools, the same groups are taught in the same classrooms, to limit the amount of movement around the school and potential contact with other groups.[where this doesn't impact on learning] Sport and physical education: Activities proceed in accordance with the advice provided by relevant National Governing Body, sport providers and/or the sports facility Promote good hand hygiene practices and maintain a cleaning regime focusing on frequently touched surfaces.
 Ventilation is maximised in accordance with the arrangements stated above.
 Work with external coaches, clubs and organisations for curricular activities are subject to routine risk assessment to confirm that Covid-19 arrangements are safe and appropriate.
-Note; venues may have capacity limits that are to be followed. protective measure if there is an outbreak in school.
-Previous arrangements for bubble groups will be reinstated:- Reception Class Year 1 & 2 Year 3 Year 4 Refer to: • guidance on grassroot sports for public and sport providers, safe provision and Sport England Guidance • advice from organisations such as the Association for Physical Education and the Youth Sport Trust • guidance from Swim England on school swimming and Step 4 Covid advice NUF coaches working in school-outdoors where possible Separate equipment used and cleaned regularly Coaches working with after school clubs Swimming instructors at Swan Centre Use of communal areas - toilets, corridors, sports halls, dining hall, outdoor spaces, Contracting coronavirus - staff pupils, visitors, parents/carers Н Enhanced cleaning takes places within these areas in line with the cleaning schedule (including shared equipment/furniture/frequently touched points).
-One way circulation routes are in place [if possible]. М When reviewing areas/spaces consider: Widening routes where possible.
+Note; venues may have capacity limits that are to be followed.
+Enhanced cleaning takes places within these areas in M outbreak in school.
+Previous arrangements for bubble groups will be reinstated [record detail of groupings in outbreak plan or add to this risk assessment].
+Refer to: • guidance on Guidance on coronavirus (COVID-19) for grassroots sport participants and providers • advice from organisations such as the Association for Physical Education and the Youth Sport Trust • guidance from Swim England on school swimming and Step 4 Covid advice NUF coaches working in school outdoors where possible Separate equipment used and cleaned regularly Coaches working with after school clubs (single class) Swimming instructors at Swan Centre (single class) ose of communal areas - toilets, corridors, sports halls, dining hall, outdoor spaces, contracting coronavirus - staff pupils, visitors, parents/carers П line with the cleaning schedule (including shared equipment/furniture/frequently touched points).
+One way circulation routes are in place [if possible].
+IVI when reviewing areas/spaces consider: Widening routes where possible.
 Removing unnecessary obstacles.
 Signing and communications: - markings/signage at entrances